duytq94/cross-platform-how-it-works/README.md

 ![ios size](photos/ios-size.png)

 Cross-platform always needs more size than native (since they have to include engine, virtual machine, core framework...).

+## Which platform we should use?
+Comparing performance between platforms to make decision on which platform to choose is not a good way, and also temporary because technology change quickly, instead, we should clear:
+- Pros & cons of each platform
+- Business requirements of the project
+- Developer's level, the human resource of the team From there, we can make decisions that are "appropriate" to the situation and achieve optimal results

 _Willing if you have any contribution or discussion._